 Go Out to Lunch

 If you’re able to, taking your little ones on a lunch date can be a fun way to celebrate the holiday, and restaurants are typically less crowded.
-(Especially when it’s a Monday like this year.)
 We’ve spent many Valentine’s Day lunches at Nifty Fifty’s sharing a Reese’s Cup milkshake!

 Plan a Movie Night